hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-fastcgi-cache user domain.tld 30m

-The function enables FastCGI cache for nginx Acceptable values for duration is time in seconds (10s) minutes (10m) or days (10d) Add "yes" as last parameter to append debug information to response headers
+This function enables FastCGI cache for nginx Acceptable values for duration is time in seconds (10s) minutes (10m) or days (10d) Add "yes" as last parameter to append debug information to response headers

 *******************************************************************